BAA Curriculum

 Keeping boys engaged, in class, and in school

 Our H.O.P.E. for Boys Leadership 11 curriculum is a BAA – Board Authority Authorized Curriculum in the province of British Columbia, supported by the Ministry of Education.
-H.O.P.E. for Boys Leadership 11 has been approved by the Abbotsford, West Vancouver and North Vancouver school districts.
+The BAA curriculum course ‘H.O.P.E. for Boys Leadership’ – authored by 18 educators and BCN stakeholders – is in its seventh year of operation in Abbotsford, West Vancouver, North Vancouver, Burnaby, Kamloops/Thompson, and Courtenay/Comox school districts, and several other have approved the curriculum.
 The course has been adapted successfully for middle school use, and also to integrate grades 10 and 12.
 Enrollment is based on administrative, teacher, counsellor and peer referral, and students pay no fees to attend or participate.

 In this course, there is a strong emphasis on the development of the individual (in essence, laying the foundation of H.O.P.E.) through the receiving of intense support in the areas of Hope, Opportunity, Positive mentorship, and Education.
 Hope is developed through the strong connections these young men will make to positive male influences in their lives.
 Opportunity is what is provided through the Boys Club Network mentors and the system of networks the organization provides.
 Positive mentorship comes through interactions with mentors and positive role models who will help guide students in a proactive and productive way.
 Educational opportunities are increased by helping to keep these young men in school and learning that knowledge is power.